 Now there was only the leader of our group ahead of us but she was a good half mile ahead having had much superior light wind performance to us in the earlier slower section.
 Having rejoined the main River Bure within only 200 yards it was time to branch off again to the next check point on South Walsham Broad (a small lake) where we had to round a buoy (dropping a plastic tally tag into the bucket planted atop it) and come back to the River Bure again.
 Unfortunately to get to the Broad you have to negotiate another mile long narrow, winding dyke surrounded by tall trees

 Again though progress was slower, unlike last year, we had no real problems and as we reached the entrance to the Broad we could see the leader of our group coming back towards us having already rounded the buoy.
 The Broad was like a breath of fresh air, literally, as we picked up the breeze again and surged round the mark successfully dropping our tally tag in the bucket and shouting our race number to the marshall in the guard boat checking the competitors progress.
 A fast run back towards the dyke with the leader still in sight as she had slowed right down now as they got to the dead air.
 We decided to pop open the cruising chute even though we knew we could only use it for a couple of minutes before we reached the dyke and the wind funnelled round the trees turning a run back into a beat again.
 Even so this gave us a little extra drive to gain more on the leader.
 Then we hit the dead air again but this time within 25 yards of the leader.
-We were very slowly gaining on them when they tried to cut a corner and went aground (only fair, after all wed been stuck aground for about 2 minutes earlier on in the race when I handed the helm over to my crew, who is a very good light airs helmsman, saying see what you can do with her only for him to put her hard aground in thick mud deep within 30 seconds!).
+We were very slowly gaining on them when they tried to cut a corner and went aground (only fair, after all we had been stuck aground for about 2 minutes earlier on in the race when I handed the helm over to my crew, an excellent sailor who is a very good light airs helmsman, saying see what you can do with her only for her to go hard aground in thick deep mud on a bend within 30 seconds - such is Broads sailing!).
 The few seconds they were aground was enough and we went past to take the leading position on the water in our group.
 A first for me and what ever happened from now on in no one could take that feeling of satisfaction away!

 22:45, we spoke too soon.
 We are heading seawards again but the weak flood tide has now turned against us.
 Worse, the wind is little more than a breath.
 We have reached another very narrow stretch between trees.
 We have tried to beat through them for the last 30 minutes and are exactly 20 feet further back than when we started.
 We acknowledge that it is unlikely that the wind will come back until dawn.
 By the time we get to the Lower Bure buoy the tide will be changing against us yet again (Ebbs for 7 hours and floods for 5 hours on the Broads).
 There is no way then that we could complete the rest of the course within the time limit especially as the last leg is back through the slowest very tree lined section towards Horning.
 My crew says he has had enough as it's definitely stopped being fun now and is just extremely frustrating.
 I reluctantly have to agree (maybe helped somewhat by the fact that we are less than 30 minutes under motor from my mooring rather than the 4 hours away we will be if we complete the race, and that after sailing for another 13 hours first!).